vanessa-chow/COVID-19-Data-Assistant/README.md

 names on the current list to be viewed by the user.
 This NoViewableNamesException is caught in the viewNamesPanel() method (found in the GUI class of the ui package), where the user will be alerted with a warning window, telling them to either load a list of names or add at least one name before trying to view the list again.

+## **Phase 4: Task 3**
+Given more time, I would definitely perform some refactoring to improve my design.
+In my GUI class, there is a lot of code, and it is also somewhat repetitive.
+To clean this up, I would separate this code into smaller subclasses to improve readability.
+For example, the code that is used to make new JFrames, JPanels, JLabels and JButtons is quite repetitive.
+To fix this, JFrame, JPanel, JLabel, and JButton could all be made into separate subclasses.
+This design choice would make for the GUI class as a whole to be much more readable, and cleaner looking.
+Additionally, in my CovidDataAssistant class, the processCommand() method is quite long, specifically the lines of code that execute when the user presses the "c" button.
+Instead, to improve readability, I could take those few lines and make them into a new method, which is then called when the user presses "c".
+This would also make the overall code look much cleaner, and therefore easier to understand.